vipul-8840/Striver_SDE_Sheet/README.md

 - `TwoSum.cpp`: Contains the implementation of the `twoSum` function which finds two numbers in an array that add up to a target value.
 - `LargetSubarray.cpp`: Contains the implementation of the `maxLen` function which finds the length of the largest subarray with sum 0.
 - `fourSum.cpp`: Contains the implementation of the `fourSum` function which finds all unique quadruplets in an array that add up to a target value.
+- `LongSubWithout.cpp`: Contains the implementation of the `lengthOfLongestSubstring` function which finds the length of the longest substring without repeating characters.
+- `LongestConsSeq.cpp`: Contains the implementation of the `longestConsecutive` function which finds the length of the longest consecutive sequence in an array.
+- `CountXor.cpp`: Contains the implementation of the function to count the number of subarrays with a given XOR.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution